 Finally, compare the results between the different models and see where you can optimize for improved results.

-We have discussed how the various MTA models allow marketers to assign credit in more sophisticated ways.
-However, for a truly holistic view MTA should be combined with Marketing Mix Modelling (MMM).
+We have discussed how the various multi-touch models allow marketers to assign credit in more sophisticated ways.
+However, for a truly holistic view, MTA should be combined with Marketing Mix Modelling (MMM).

 MMM is traditionally used for budget planning and strategic purposes and takes a top-down approach to attribution modeling.
 Conversely to many digital attribution models that rely on user-level real-time data (or as close to real-time as possible), MMM insights are aggregated and referred to as part of quarterly or even annual strategic conversations.